mmulich/pkgmeta/docs/source/example.rst

 Initializing the example
 ------------------------

-Along side the ``pkgmeta`` package will is an example directory which contains an example configuration and a small script to populate the repository with faux distributions.
+Along side the ``pkgmeta`` package is an example directory which contains an example configuration and a small script to populate the repository with faux distributions.